Table of Contents

 This can have an impact on your ability to obtain insurance coverage if you have medical conditions that may prevent you from obtaining a life insurance policy.

 Free Financial Counseling Service for SGLI Beneficiaries

-SGLI FAQs and other Questions
+SGLI FAQs and Other Questions

-If a question isn’t answered in the FAQs, servicemembers can read the comprehensive overview of the SGLI program in the SGLI/VGLI handbook, which provides more information.
-Both are designed to be informative, and offer FAQs proficiently.
+If a question isn’t answered in the FAQs, service members can read the comprehensive overview of the SGLI program in the SGLI/VGLI handbook, which provides more information.
+Both are designed to be informative and offer FAQs proficiently.

-If for some reason you’re unable to locate the information you’re seeking for your specific situation, you can also contact the Personnel office of the SGLI at 1-800-419-1473 and they should be able to give you further assistance and answer any questions you may have.
+If for some reason you’re unable to locate the information you’re seeking for your specific situation, you can also contact the personnel office of the SGLI at 1-800-419-1473, and they should be able to give you further assistance and answer any questions you may have.